Savannah, Georgia Solar Power – Everything You Need to Know

-In general though, if you have a basic, grid-connected solar power system, when the power goes out, you will also lose your power.
+In general though, if you have a basic, grid-connected solar power system in Savannah, when the power goes out, you will also lose your power.
 This has to do with the mechanics of how your panels are tied to the grid.

 The simplest way around this is to get solar power battery backups.
 With solar batteries, you can store excess solar energy produced on sunny days, and then use it when you need it, including in power outages.

 Does solar power work at night then?
 If you have solar power batteries, then yes!
 You can store up any excess energy in the day, and then use it at night.
 The more panels you have, the more energy you will produce and can store for when you need it.

 While Tesla has the most familiar brand name among solar battery options, it’s actually not the best choice, for several reasons.
 Coastal Solar has evaluated many brands of solar batteries, and settled on two that provide customers with the best set of options.

 One, made by Eguana, is more affordable without sacrificing performance or quality.
 The other, by sonnen, is more elite, offering the best technology and the highest performance.
 See why these two choices are better than the Tesla Powerwall.

 Another way around the power outage problem is to get an old-school gas generator.
 There are pros and cons to generators as compared to solar power batteries.